Last Updated on: by

 - Centrifugation is a technique of separating substances which involves the application of centrifugal force.

-- The particles are separated from a solution according to their size, shape, density, viscosity of the medium and rotor speed.
+- The particles are separated from a solution according to their size, shape, density, the viscosity of the medium and rotor speed.

 Principle of Centrifugation

 - In a solution, particles whose density is higher than that of the solvent sink (sediment), and particles that are lighter than it floats to the top.

 - The greater the difference in density, the faster they move.
 If there is no difference in density (isopycnic conditions), the particles stay steady.

 - To take advantage of even tiny differences in density to separate various particles in a solution, gravity can be replaced with the much more powerful “centrifugal force” provided by a centrifuge.